stuartstaniford/permaplan/docs/open-landscape-description-format.md

 Syntax: `"author":  "First Last",`

 The author value is a JSON string to denote the human author of a particular file.
+The specification allows any

 ## Land Surface